pirsch-analytics/pirsch-php-proxy/README.md

         )
         // add more clients here
     )
+    // Optional list of allowed subnets (CIRD).
+    /*'allowedSubnets' => array(
+        '10.0.0.0/8'
+    ),*/
+    // Optional list of allowed headers to read the IP address.
+    /*'ipHeader' => array(
+        'CF-Connecting-IP',
+        'True-Client-IP',
+        'X-Forwarded-For',
+        'Forwarded',
+        'X-Real-IP'
+    ),*/
 );
 ```

 `clients` takes a list of API clients.
 The ID is optional if you are using an access key instead of an oAuth client.

+`ipHeader` is an optional list of headers to parse the IP address.
+Make sure you set the correct header if your proxy is behind a load balancer.
+Otherwise the remote address (`$_SERVER['REMOTE_ADDR']`) will be used.

+`allowedSubnets` is an optional list of allowed subnets to parse the IP address.

 The proxy will send all page views and events to all configured clients.
 So if you want to send statistics to two dashboards, you can add another client by appending it to the list.